nodejs/diagnostics/docs/AsyncWrap/README.md

 The API that node exposes is mostly defined in JavaScript files.
 However ECMAScript does not define any API for creating a TCP socket, reading a file etc..
 That logic is implemented in C++ using libuv and the v8 API.
-The JavaScript in nodecore interacts with this C++ layer using the handle objects.
+The JavaScript in node core interacts with this C++ layer using the handle objects.

 For example in `net.connect(port, address)` that creates a TCP connection, two handle objects (`TCPConnectWrap` and `TCP`) are created: